Surface acoustic wave: SAW devices

 Surface acoustic wave devices provide wide-range of applications with the use of electronic system, including delay lines, filters, correlators and DC to DC converters.
-The possibilities of these SAW device could provide potential field in radar system, communication systems.
+The possibilities of these SAW device could provide potential field in radar and communication systems.

 Application in electronic components

 This kind of wave is commonly used in devices called SAW devices in electronic circuits.
 SAW devices are used as filters, oscillators and transformers, devices that are based on the transduction of acoustic waves.
 The transduction from electric energy to mechanical energy (in the form of SAWs) is accomplished by the use of piezoelectric materials.